Next Article in Journal

 The modern era is characterized by a shift from a religious or transcendent order to a secular, natural, or immanent frame (Taylor 2007, pp. 539–44).
 This general process, through which the influence of religion declines, is often called secularization.
 From a global perspective, this form of secularization experienced by the West can be said to be one of the various processes that have led to the secular-religious divide (Burchardt et al. 2015, pp. 1–7).
 Beyond the once dominant secularization thesis that anticipated the modern decline of religion, the academic study of religion has in recent decades revisited secular as one of the critical factors that shape the location of religion and religions in the modern world.1

-Secularity, i.e., a mode of decoupling social spheres from religious norms and institutions, may take shape responding to societal problems such as securing individual freedom, balancing religious heterogeneity, maintaining national integration, and maintaining the autonomous operation of differentiated social domains.
+Secularity, i.e., a mode of decoupling social spheres from religious norms and institutions, may take shape responding to societal problems such as securing individual freedom, balancing religious heterogeneity, achieving national integration, and maintaining the autonomous operation of differentiated social domains.
 How does secularity engage in religion and religions in the globalized East?
 How does globalization relate to the interplay between religion and secular in non-Western societies?
 This article is intended to answer these questions through the case of South Korea.

 The local manifestations of religion in contemporary times are closely related to, or even influenced by, the emergence of the global system of nation-states, many of which are considered secular.
 In the modern East Asian sphere, the foremost problem for most Koreans to accept the secular-religious divide was to protect, restore, and/or develop their national community in crisis in the globalized world.
-As East Asian countries were incorporated into the global political order, the Western idea of secularity was disseminated to Korea, which in turn triggered a rise and use of the term chonggyo 宗敎2, the pan-East Asian translation of the English term ‘religion’.
+As East Asian countries were incorporated into the global political order, the Western idea of secularity was disseminated to Korea, which, in turn, triggered a rise and use of the term chonggyo 宗敎2, the pan-East Asian translation of the English term ‘religion’.
 The modern notion of ‘religion’ that refers to a distinctive field of communication first appeared in Korea in the historical course through which the national society became part of the globalized modern world.
 In the late 19th and 20th centuries, what was called ‘religion’ was widely expected to assume a distinctive identity, status, or role that was different from those of other secular sectors, groups, or institutions, all of which together constituted modern Korea.

 The re-entry of the East Asian region into the global Cold War order triggered the reconstruction of secularity, which was, in turn, greatly attributed to the formation of religious modernity in the southern part of the Korean Peninsula.
 In what form, then, was the secular-religious divide formulated in the processes of South Koreans’ nation-building?
-This article is aimed at examining how secularity was distinctively connected and interdependent with the religious field in Cold War South Korea.
+This article is aimed at examining how secularity was distinctively connected and interacted with the religious field in Cold War South Korea.
 In particular, it focuses on describing the postcolonial reformulation of secularity and the corresponding discursive and organizational transformation of religion and religions (Dreßler 2019, pp. 3–6) in South Korean society from 1945 to the 1980s/90s.
 To capture the comparative characteristics of South Korean secularity, this paper heuristically invokes the multiple secularities framework that relativizes the Western processes of secularization (Kleine and Wohlrab-Sahr 2016; Wohlrab-Sahr and Burchardt 2012).
 I attempt to distinguish the case of South Korea in terms of cultural and historical imprints, Cold War geopolitics, critical regional and national junctures, and national guiding ideas.

 2. The Reconfiguration of Secularity in Postcolonial South Korea